structural-explainability/spec-ae/README.md

   composition of existing kinds
 - remain neutral with respect to epistemic, causal, and normative interpretation

-Extension is expected to be rare and requires explicit justification.
+Extensions are expected to be rare and explicitly justified.

 ## Scope